Markus Kuhn (American football)

 Markus Kuhn (born 5 May 1986) is a German former professional American football defensive tackle.
 He was selected by the New York Giants in the seventh round of the 2012 NFL draft.
 Kuhn played college football at NC State.

 Kuhn played for the Giants for four seasons, where he earned the distinction of becoming the first German to earn an NFL touchdown after recovering a fumble in 2014.
 After leaving the Giants after the 2015 season, he had an offseason stint with the New England Patriots in 2016.

+He is league president of the European Football Alliance (EFA) since August 2026.
+In addition he works as NFL analyst for RTL Germany.

 Early life

 Born in Mannheim, Germany, Kuhn started playing football at age 14.
 He was introduced to the sport while spending vacations with his family in Florida.
 His interest and curiosity led him to start playing football in Germany and he eventually began playing linebacker and defensive tackle for the Weinheim Longhorns, winning Rookie of The Year.
 Kuhn was a four-time German Football League All-Star.